valdcarl/Android_GameApplication/README.md

 * Carlos Valdez

-4/15/2022 --- Sudoku Updates:
+4/15/2022 --- Sudoku Updates --- Carlos Valdez:

-activity_main.xml & MainActivity.java:
+-activity_main.xml & MainActivity.java:
     - Changed to ConstraintLayout
     - Added ImageView
         - The ImageView will contain the @drawable src as a logo for our application (sample image in-place)